A Local’s One Week French Riviera Itinerary

 For lunch, I highly recommend a picnic by the water, rather than going to one of the island’s restaurants.
 The restaurants here are good but quite expensive, and when you can eat by the sea and enjoy the view, I can’t see a reason to do anything else.

-This is a busy, modern town, whose streets are ill-suited to car traffic, which can be frustrating, especially for residents going about their daily lives.
-However, the lack of cars means that the town preserves hints of the past, which you can only feel when you discover it on foot.
+This is a busy, modern town, whose streets are ill-suited to car traffic, which can be frustrating for residents going about their daily lives, but very nice for visitors who don't have to deal with cars.
+The lack of cars also means that the town preserves hints of the past, which you can only feel when you discover it on foot.
 So stick to the areas around the harbor and follow your instincts as you wander.

 And wherever you are, be sure to look up constantly!
 Cannes is notable for its Belle Époque architecture, so always be sure to admire the architecture around you.
 Spend the afternoon soaking up the soul of this place, visiting its churches and, of course, going shopping (if you feel like it).

-The city takes on an even different look in the evening.
-Along with Juan-les-Pins, it is one of the Riviera's favorite destinations for young people, and there are many bars and nightclubs on offer, particularly near the Palais des Festivals.
+Cannes takes on a different look in the evening as young people and those looking to party start filling the streets.
+Along with Juan-les-Pins, this is one of the Riviera's favorite destinations for a big night out and there are many bars and nightclubs on offer, particularly near the Palais des Festivals.

 Day 6 - Fréjus and Saint-Tropez